WeedMD Inc. (WDDMF) CEO Angelo Tsebelis on Q4 2019 Results - Earnings Call Transcript

 We believe that revenue mix shift from wholesale to direct-to-consumer will continue to drive stronger margins and cash flow.
 This model coupled with our solid operational infrastructure and emphasized balance sheet, positions WeedMD for continued growth on a clear path to profitability.
 Our first quarter 2020 net revenues of $12 million represent 320% increase quarter-over-quarter increase, reflecting the company's first full quarter with Starseed.

 Revenue from adult-use and medical channel increased meaningfully quarter-over-quarter to record high sales in Q1 of 2020 driven by higher product availability and customer acquisition initiatives.
-Additionally, WeedMD completed a substantial landmark sale of its inaugural outdoor-cultivated biomass, earmarked for extraction and international markets.
+Additionally, WeedMD completed a substantial landmark sale of its inaugural outdoor-cultivated biomass, earmarked for extraction, in international markets.

-In addition to these preliminary revenue results, our strong business momentum has continued in 2020 as Starseed [business] added four more strategic partners to its already strong base.
+In addition to these preliminary revenue results, our strong business momentum has continued in 2020 as Starseed Medicinal has added four more strategic partners to its already strong base.
 These include LiUNA Local 1059 from London, Ontario, The International Union of Painters and Allied Workers, The Insulators Local 95, and myHSA, a digital provider administrator of healthcare spending accounts.

 We expect to add additional partners throughout the coming years as more companies are recognizing that wellness programs are effective way to engage their employees in healthier living.

-As we move ahead, we look forward to executing against our commercial plan by focusing on the following key initiatives during 2020, stealing our unique medical distribution business model by way of paid benefits.
-Delivering quality cannabis to the adult-use market via color brand, and launching quality customer focused cannabis products and traditional and new formats to drive greater revenue across all markets.
+As we move ahead, we look forward to executing against our commercial plan by focusing on the following key initiatives during 2020, scaling our unique medical distribution business model by way of paid benefits.
+Delivering quality cannabis to the adult-use market via Color brand, and launching quality customer focused cannabis products in traditional and new formats to drive greater revenue across all markets.

-This includes our recently introduced oral vape that we launched in our medical channel in the coming weeks.
+This includes our recently introduced oral vape that we’ll launch in our medical channel in the coming weeks.
 A critical component of our strategy is to continue to improve operational performance as we complete the integration with Starseed.

 This combined with our revenue growth - puts us firmly on the road to profitability.
 We are working towards profitability by sustaining and operating a lean and efficient business across our streamlined sites, capturing higher margins products rooted in low cost quality cultivation platform, and securing an estimated $10 million in synergy and SG&A cost reduction run rate by the end of 2020.